 - Reminding yourself that things have turned out okay in the past, even when you felt sure they would not.

 - Trying to distract yourself when you’re feeling cynical about a situation – taking the dog for a walk, exercising, cooking, or even reading an interesting book or magazine will work.

 - If something goes wrong, not automatically assuming that it’s all your fault is practicing a skill that optimists share.

 - Surrounding yourself with uplifting and positive people can have a significant impact on how you approach life.

-- Reflecting on what went well today and what you learned before turning in for the night can help you to sleep better and to awaken feeling more optimistic the following day.
+- Reflecting on what went well today and what you learned before turning in for the night can help you sleep better and awaken feeling more optimistic the following day.